How to Catch Puget Sound Spot Shrimp

-Spot shrimp may be the best tasting critter you can catch or harvest in all of Puget Sound.
 Spot shrimp are also tremendously fun to catch.
-The boat launches and water on a shrimp opener are as packed as you will see on any body of water.
+The boat launches and water on a shrimp opener on Puget Sound are as packed as you will see on any body of water.

 Current Puget Sound Spot Shrimp Opportunities